thenoseman/vim_config/README.markdown

   Use `:Unshouldify` to remove 'should' from an open rspec files

 - `run_current_rspec_test_via_pipe.vim`:
-  Press `<Leader>r` on a rspec describe/context/it and it will be executed in "to" a named pipe (tmp/rspec-test-pipe).
+  Press `<Leader>r` on a rspec describe/context/it and it will be executed in a named pipe (tmp/rspec-test-pipe).
+  Press `<Leader>r` outside of an rspec file and the last run spec will be re-executed
   Create pipe like this:
  `mkdir -p tmp && if [ ! -p tmp/rspec-test-pipe ]; then mkfifo tmp/rspec-test-pipe; fi && echo "Now listening to tmp/rspec-test-pipe" && while true; do sh -c "$(cat tmp/rspec-test-pipe)"; done'`

 # Plugins: